stakewise/v3-operator/README.md

 The validator registration process consists of the following steps:

 1. Check whether Vault has accumulated enough assets to register a validator (e.g., 32 ETH for Ethereum)
-2. Get the next free validator public key from the deposit data file attached to the operator.
-The validators are registered in the same order as specified in the deposit data file.
+2. Get the next free validator public key from the `validators.txt` file attached to the operator.
+The validators are registered in the same order as specified in the available public keys file.
 3. Obtain BLS signature for exit message using local keystores or remote signer.
 4. Share the exit signature of the validator with StakeWise Oracles:
    1. Using [Shamir's secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing), split